-St. John’s wort (Hypericum perforatum) is easily spotted in fields, or around property lines with its 5 petaled rich yellow flowers and its many long stamens.
+St. John’s wort (Hypericum perforatum) is easily spotted in fields, or around property lines with its five-petaled vibrant yellow flowers and its many long stamens.
 Its leaves appear to have pinpricks (oil glands) that are visible when held up to the sky.
 You know you have the right plant when it “bleeds” a beautiful deep reddish purple after squeezing one of the buds.
 The pigment comes from the active constituent hypericin.
-Fresh St. John’s wort constituents extract especially well in both oil and alcohol and creates a gorgeous deep red product – making it a really fun plant to work with.
+This pigment can only be extracted from fresh plants and creates a gorgeous deep red product – making it a really fun plant to work with.

 Here is a great link to help with identification http://www.wildflowers-and-weeds.com/Plant_Families/Hypericaceae.htm